RobertARandolph/AdmiralBumbleBee.com/DAW-Chart.md

 I've been getting asked this a lot lately via e-mail/IRC/Discord, around 20+ times a week.

 I primarily use [Steinberg Cubase](https://www.steinberg.net/en/products/cubase/start.html) and [Cockos Reaper](https://www.reaper.fm).
 I do not think that either one is the best DAW.

-Digital performer has some glaring issues with certain modern workflows (that electronic musicians tend to use, or live recordists), and Reaper is just a total pain in the ass to learn for some people.
+I love [Digital Performer](https://motu.com/products/software/dp/), but it has some glaring issues with certain modern workflows (that electronic musicians tend to use, or live recordists).
+I also have some issues with certain GUI elements being ridiculously small.
+DP is still the cream of the crop for large MIDI composited projects, live backing tracks and large audio projects.

+[Reaper](https://www.reaper.fm) is just a total pain in the ass to learn for some people, but that pain comes with the ridiculously massive amount of functionality that it offers.

 I think that for the majority of music-based workflows, [Presonus Studio One](https://www.presonus.com/products/Studio-One) currently offers the most complete and sane set of defaults.